Bruce Holmes

-Bruce Barton Holmes (born October 24, 1965) is a former American football linebacker who played two seasons in the National Football League (NFL) with the Kansas City Chiefs and Minnesota Vikings.
-He was drafted by the Chiefs in the twelfth round of the 1987 NFL Draft.
-He played college football at the University of Minnesota and attended Henry Ford High School in Detroit, Michigan.
+Bruce Barton Holmes (born October 24, 1965) is an American former professional football linebacker who played two seasons in the National Football League (NFL) with the Kansas City Chiefs and Minnesota Vikings.
+He was selected by the Chiefs in the twelfth round of the 1987 NFL draft.
+He played college football at the University of Minnesota.
 Holmes was also a member of the Toronto Argonauts, Ottawa Rough Riders and BC Lions of the Canadian Football League (CFL).

+Early life

+Holmes attended Henry Ford High School in Detroit, Michigan.

 College career

 Holmes played for the Minnesota Golden Gophers from 1983 to 1986.
 He was named First-team All-Big Ten in 1986 by the coaches.
 He was the defensive MVP of the 1985 Independence Bowl.

 Professional career

-Holmes was selected by the Kansas City Chiefs of the NFL with the 325th pick in the 1987 NFL Draft.
+Holmes was selected by the Kansas City Chiefs of the NFL in the 12th round with the 325th overall pick in the 1987 NFL draft.
 He played in three games, all starts, for the Chiefs during the 1987 season.
 He played in seventeen games for the CFL's Toronto Argonauts from 1988 to 1989.
 Holmes played in 22 games for the Ottawa Rough Riders of the CFL from 1989 to 1990.
 He earned CFL East All-Star honors in 1990.
 He played in eleven games for the BC Lions of the CFL during the 1991 season.
 Holmes played in two games for the Toronto Argonauts in 1992.
 He played in one game for the NFL's Minnesota Vikings in 1993.